 It pays off to keep everyone loyal.
 When people leave your organization after, let’s say, 20 years – they take 20 years of experience with them, and it will never come back.
 At best, you can make that loss up within a couple of years, but no one will ever fill this exact gap, if the person was great.
 It’s costly.
 A company relies on expertise, well trained and highly motivated people, to deliver quality.

 And what advice do you have for job seekers?

 If you’re young: Go to university!
 And when you have your degree, decide on a company where you like the culture.
 When you walk in for the first time, look at the people, try to feel the spirit – and if there is none, leave.
 You have to feel comfortable to achieve outstanding results.
 And employers who don’t care for providing this comfort will be out of business sooner rather than later.

 About the Author

-Ken Allen is global CEO of DHL.
+Ken Allen was a CEO at DHL.
 Allen was born in Yorkshire, England.
 His father was a coal miner.
 Allen started working for DHL in Bahrain in 1985.
 In 2005, DHL moved him to Canada, where the company ran third behind FedEx and UPS.
-Allen transformed DHL in Canada, and became DHL’s global CEO in 2009.
+Allen transformed DHL in Canada and the US, and became member of the global DHL Board of Management in 2009.
 He’s the author of Radical Simplicity.